R26-Rahul/Javascrip/README.md

 ```

 # git clone url form github to store in your local
-- copy url <https:> from github and paste after git clone
+- copy url < https:// > from github and paste after git clone
 ```
 git clone
 ```